joseroes/JoseroesEnumBundle/README.md

 #Enumerations as a Service Bundle
 *by Joseroes https://github.com/joseroes/ .*

+This bundle was born as a technical need I had in PHP.
+As a Java Developer, I'm used to have enumerations, but PHP doesn't allow this kind of data type.
+Well, it does, but only if you use Doctrine and only is you use MySQL.
+This is an DB engine and ORM/ODM agnostic enumerations bundle, just like the ones we have in Java and many other programming languages.

 ##Installation
 Add
 `new Joseroes\EnumBundle\EnumBundle()`, to `AppKernel.php`

 ##Configuration
+Compatible with Symfony2 2.X

+Doctrine compatible no matter the database engine you're using.
+This bundle is completelly agnostic of the technology you're using for data access.
+It only lives in the Entity/Document level.

 ##How to use
 Create a class extending BasicEnum class from Joseroes\EnumBundle, with the list of values you want to enumerate like this: